 1. Move some of your taxable retirement savings into a Roth IRA well before you retire.
 Yes, you’ll take a tax hit at the time of conversion.
 But, when you draw the money in the Roth IRA after you begin collecting Social Security, you won’t need to pay taxes on it.

-3. A qualified longevity annuity contract (or QLAC) is a single-premium annuity that may help reduce your tax burden on your Social Security benefits.
+3. Get a qualified longevity annuity contract (or QLAC).
+This single-premium annuity that may help reduce your tax burden on your Social Security benefits.
 You fund a QLAC from pretax money (such as that from a traditional IRA or 401(k) plan).
 The insurance company invests your premium during the QLAC’s deferral period, and you can delay receiving regular installment payments until you’re older—up until you’re 85.
 The downsides of a QLAC include a limit on premiums (currently the lesser of $135,000 or 25% of your pretax retirement savings).
 Another factor to consider is whether you’ll even be alive to receive the QLAC’s income installment payments.

 If you’d like to talk about other strategies to reduce the chances of higher taxes on Social Security benefits, our experienced financial advisors can brainstorm with you.
 Click here to set up an appointment with one of them.